atif5/telegpt/README.md

 ```

 ## usage
 in the credentials.py file, replace the `OPENAI_API_KEY` variable with yours.
-The existing one is from a free trial and it has a limit of 5 dollars.
 You can also create your own telegram bot and change the `TOKEN` variable.
 After you manage your credentials, you can start the bot:

 ```python3 bot.py```